jnunez03/KaggleVisualization/README.md

 The data isn't anything special, but it offers a lot of cleaning and discerning!
 I had fun with it and learned a lot along the way.
 Also, you may know, kaggle has a lot of datasets and the popular ones have many input from other analysts and really great programmers, so I wanted to choose a dataset that could really show I didn't just "copy/paste" code and I think there was only 2 people who analyzed this data, but one of them used R and the other barely did any analysis.
 So I went and chose NYC Payroll as my project.
 Everything shown was inspired by me and all my decision making/questioning.
 I wanted to use my own fresh approach to this data set.

-- note: Clicking on graphs that may be hard to read will help make them more clear as it opens it in a new tab in most cases or just brings it in a kind of zoom and it becomes more clear.
+- Note: Clicking on graphs that may be hard to read will help make them more clear as it opens it in a new tab in most cases or just brings it in a kind of zoom and it becomes more clear.
 ###### Code can be found in .py file above!!

 # Here is what I Found!